List of The Saddle Club characters: Delilah

 A nine-year-old Palomino Thoroughbred mare with a white blaze.
 She is sweet, but temperamental and belongs to Max.
 Carole rode Delilah until she bought Starlight.
 Delilah was bred to Cobalt seven months before his death.
 Carole was originally the only one at Pine Hollow the night she gave birth until Stevie and Lisa did the right thing and gave up their plans and joined her as originally planned.
 She gave birth to a colt, whom the girls name Samson, after the biblical story of Samson and Delilah.
 Veronica mocks them the following day, later exclaiming to Kristi that it is "just a foal" when it is time for Stevie's other best friend Tina to go back home after her yearly visit with Stevie.
 Max rode Delilah on the Mountain Trail Overnight.
 The Saddle Club calls Delilah the stable flirt.
 Like Patch, Nickel, and Samson, Delilah is not seen or mentioned in Season 2.
 Delilah is briefly seen in Season 3.
 In "Flying Change" Delilah got mastitis.
 In the books, Delilah dies from the equine virus.

 Samson

 A three-month-old Bay Thoroughbred colt.
 He is Delilah and Cobalt's foal, named after the popular bible story of Samson and Delilah.
 Like Patch, Delilah, and Nickel Samson is not seen or mentioned in Season 2.
 In the books, Samson is black like Cobalt.
-In "Flying Change" when Delilah got mastitis during the day Melanie feed Samson so Dr. Judy would not have to put a tube down his throat to make him eat and Red took the night shift.
+In "Flying Change" when Delilah got mastitis, Melanie would feed Samson during the day so Doctor Judy would not have to put a tube down his throat to make him eat.
+Red looked after the foal overnight.
 In the "Pine Hollow" series Carole made plans to sell Starlight and buy Samson after he was returned to Pine Hollow when his owner died, but she was unable to complete her plans due to being grounded for cheating on her history test when her grades slipped.